tatthien/obsidian-bible-kit/README.md

 # Obsidian Study for Vietnamese

-This plugin aims to make Bible study easier and more productive for Vietnamese.
-Since I don't find any plugins that support Vietnamese Bible translations.
+This plugin aims to make Bible study easier and more productive for Vietnamese Christians (or anyone who is using Bible in Vietnamese).
+The motivation behind this plugin is that I couldn't find any plugins supporting Vietnamese Bible translations.

 ## Features